dt-apac-services/training-log-monitoring/4-log-processing.md

 3. `Processor rule definition` - Processing rule
 	- This field requires value written in [Dynatrace Pattern Language](https://www.dynatrace.com/support/help/shortlink/dpl-dynatrace-pattern-language-hub)

-Before saving the rule, you have the option to test it by applying it on a sample log line.
+Before saving the rule, you have the option to test it by applying it on a sample log line (Rule testing).

-A limitation with the `Log sample` box is that you cannot directly copy paste a line from your log file and use it.
+A limitation with the `Log sample` box, in `Rule testing` section, is that you cannot directly copy paste a line from your log file and use it.
 The log line has to be in Dynatrace's structured log format (the format to which Dynatrace automatically converts all incoming logs).
-Below is an example of a log line and the structured format (json) that Dynatrace converts it into once in Dynatrace.
+Below is an example of an original log line and the structured format (json) that Dynatrace converts it into once in Dynatrace.

 ```log
 Dec 14 06:29:13 ip-172-31-9-214 systemd[1]: NetworkManager-dispatcher.service: Succeeded.